Medical Records Scanning

 As a result, paperwork bottlenecks are common.
 Even in an office that’s highly organized, paper documents build up in stacks until the right person can physically redistribute each piece of paper into its proper place.

-Without digital centralization, your organization may struggle to accomplish time-sensitive tasks like Medicare reimbursement, insurance documentation, HIPAA compliance, and transferring medical records by patients’ requests.
-It could even become difficult for your practice to stay profitable due to misfiled and mismanaged paperwork.
+Without digital centralization, your organization may struggle to accomplish time-sensitive tasks like Medicare reimbursement, insurance documentation, HIPAA compliance, and transferring medical records based on patients’ requests.
+Misfiled and mismanaged paperwork and volumes of medical records could even make it difficult for your practice to stay profitable.

 Risk of data breaches/loss

-When it comes to data breaches, healthcare has quickly become one of the most hard-hit industries in the world.
+When it comes to data breaches, healthcare has quickly become one of the hardest-hit industries in the world.
 The U.S. Department of Health and Human Services reports 5,150 significant healthcare data breaches involving 500 or more patients between 2009 and 2022.

-By some estimates, 40% of all data breaches are directly related to paper record-keeping.
+According to some estimates, 40% of all data breaches directly relate to paper record-keeping.
 This is why the healthcare watchdog HIPAA Journal credits electronic records with a drop in paper-related data breaches since 2015, saying, “The move to digital record keeping, more accurate tracking of electronic devices, and more widespread adoption of data encryption have been key in reducing these data breaches.”

 Impact on patient health

 Paper records create hidden risks to patient health.
-When records are filed away in cabinets, they’re more likely to be ignored or mislabeled in ways that interfere with providing the best possible patient care.
+When volumes of medical records are filed away in cabinets, they’re more likely to be ignored or mislabeled, interfering with the provision of the best possible patient care.

 What happens in an emergency?
 Paper records are hard to access and difficult to share.
 No patient should ever suffer simply because it’s too challenging to distribute accurate records quickly.
 Digital file access speeds up the process and supports positive health outcomes.

-With electronic record-keeping, doctors and patients have easier access to more robust patient histories, medication information, and much more.
+Electronic record-keeping gives doctors and patients easier access to more robust patient histories, medication information, and much more.
 This sparks deeper and more personal discussions with decisions based on complete and accurate patient data.

 Employee/patient satisfaction and retention